Three Years for MSc, Two Years for PGDip

 Postgraduate Advice Events

-Applicants must provide evidence of their IELTS Level 7 certificate (or equivalent), and Indemnity Insurance by either uploading a copy upon on-line application or providing a copy with their completed paper application.
+Applicants must provide evidence of their IELTS Level 7 certificate (or equivalent), GDC Certificate and Indemnity Insurance by either uploading a copy upon on-line application or providing a copy with their completed paper application.

-Developing your ability to locate, select and interpret information from a wide variety of published sources related to non-surgical cosmetic interventions, and to critically evaluate the strengths and weaknesses of the clinical literature using objective methodologies.
+The module seeks to develop your ability to locate, select and interpret information from a wide variety of published sources related to dentistry and oral health, and to critically evaluate the strengths and weaknesses of the dental literature.

-The dissertation is a major component in the final year of the master’s programme.
+The dissertation will form a major component in the final year of the Masters programme.
 You will be expected to take responsibility for designing, conducting and analysing the results of a substantial investigation, which will make a contribution to the discipline under scrutiny.
-You are encouraged to adopt a balanced perspective in the treatment process through careful analysis of appropriate research material.
-The project will be written up in the agreed master’s degree format.
-You’ll also be encouraged to submit articles suitable for presentation at appropriate conferences and where possible, for publication in a specialty related journal.
+You will be encouraged to adopt a balanced perspective in the treatment process as they analyse the research material.
+The project will be written up in the agreed Masters degree format.
+You will also be encouraged to write a short article suitable for submission for presentation at appropriate conference and where possible for publication in a specialty related journal.
+This will provide you with an opportunity to develop a professional writing style and to achieve publication.

 Register for our postgraduate advice events taking place on: